chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:put:: /records/{RECORD_ID}/documents/external/{PHA_EMAIL}/{EXTERNAL_ID}

+   Create a record-specific Indivo Document with an associated external id.

    :shortname: document_create_by_ext_id
    :accesscontrol: A user app with access to the record, with an id matching the app email in the URL.